bouwe77/bouwe77.github.io/content/blog/learn-react-basics-by-creating-a-simple-calculation-game-part-3/learn-react-basics-by-creating-a-simple-calculation-game-part-3.md

 }
 ```

 > What you put in the `payload`, a numeric value, an object, etc. is up to you.
-You can even call it `data` or whatever instead of `payload`.
+You can even call it `data`, or whatever, instead of `payload`.
 As long as your reducer can handle it.
 However, using `payload` with an object is a convention that is used most often and therefore is recommended.

 ### Calling `dispatch` in a `useEffect`

 Finally, we'll implement getting a new question after the previous one was answered.
-This is handled by a `useEffect` implemented:
+This is handled by a `useEffect`:

 ```js
 useEffect(() => {